Worried about being made redundant? Here's what to do.

 This help is paid as part of your benefit and is called Support for Mortgage Interest (SMI).

 If you qualify, you’ll get help paying the interest on up to £200,000 of your loan or mortgage.
 If you’re getting Pension Credit, this figure is £100,000.

 If you are the proud owner of payment protection insurance (PPI), now is the time to check the policy is up to scratch by making a claim.
 Policies are notoriously difficult to claim on, so good luck!

 Even if you are succesful a typical payout lasts just 12 months, but hopefully this will give you enough time to find another job.

 With any luck, you'll be back in gainful employment before too much damage has been done to your finances, but until then, you should start budgeting.
-This online calculator may help, while Lovemoney's MoneyTrack tool will help you keep on top of exactly where your money is going.
+This online calculator may help, as could our guide to budgeting in five simple steps.

 Be the first to comment